isomerpages/nparks-gardening/page-index/glossary/_posts/2023-09-21-post-Biodiversity Attracting Plants.md

 </style>

 <a id="top"></a>
-Click on an alphabet to find a plant by its common name!
+<strong>Click on an alphabet to find a plant by its common name!</strong>
 <table>
 	<tbody>
 		<tr>